lammps/lammps/doc/src/bond_special.rst

 The *special* bond style can be used to impose weighted Lennard Jones and/or Coloumbic interactions on any two particles in the system.
-It can be used for cases that cannot be handled in :doc:`special_bonds <special_bonds>`, such as 1-5 interactions or complex systems that require the use of different weighting factors for different molecules.
+It can be used for cases that cannot be handled in :doc:`special_bonds <special_bonds>`, such as 1-5 interactions.
 It is a potential of the form:

 .. math::